-Note: Be sure to write down the confirmation code within each document.
+Note: Be sure to write down the confirmation code or phrase within each document.
 You will need these codes to pass the online quiz.
 These codes are now unique to each person and cannot be shared.

-4. Take the Online Safety Quiz and pass with a score of 100%.
+4. Take the Online Shop Safety and Procedures Quiz and pass with a score of 100%.
 The link to the quiz is in the safety training documents.
 You may retake the quiz until you pass.
 The quiz may mark your email address as incorrect.
 This does not affect your score and can be disregarded.

 IF YOU DON’T SHOW UP FOR YOUR REGISTERED TRAINING SESSION, YOU MAY NOT BE ABLE TO SIGN UP FOR TRAINING AGAIN FOR 30 DAYS!
 CANCELLATIONS SHOULD BE AT LEAST 24 HOURS BEFORE THE SESSION.

 7. Once you have completed training for the Mill, Lathe, or Welding either through a class project or a training session offered on the shop calendar, you can log onto FOM to reserve shop machines or check machine availability.
 The Milling Machines, Lathes, and Welding Equipment must be reserved in advance.
 Refer to the Shop Layout for equipment locations.
 You will not be able to reserve these machines if you haven’t had the machine-specific training.

 8. Undergraduate and graduate students working on a research project must bring a signed Request for Services form to the Student Machine Shop prior to initiating any work.
 The form must be signed by your research (faculty) advisor or the Business Administrator for the department or research center affiliated with the research project.
 The form must also contain the purpose (account) code to be charged for the work being performed in the shop.
 A new Request of Services form must be provided at the beginning of every month.